Heath Justin Bell

 - Debut August 24, 2004

 From May 29, 2010 to May 3, 2011, Heath Bell successfully converted 41 consecutive save opportunities, tying a San Diego Padres franchise record held by Trevor Hoffman.
-In his next opportunity, against the Arizona Diamondbacks on May 6, he was victimized by a throwing error by 3B Chase Headley with two outs in the 9th, leading to two unearned runs and a blown save.
+In his next opportunity, against the Arizona Diamondbacks on May 6th, he was victimized by a throwing error by third baseman Chase Headley with two outs in the 9th, leading to two unearned runs and a blown save.
 Hoffman had set his record over the 1997 and 1998 seasons.

-In the middle of his third season as the Padres' closer, he was claimed on waivers by the San Francisco Giants on August 24, 2011, with Giants closer Brian Wilson on the disabled list, but the two teams were not able to work out trade terms for the All-Star reliever and he finished the year in San Diego, picking up 43 saves.
-After the season, he became a free agent and signed a three-year with the Miami Marlins starting in 2012.
+Heath was originally property of the New York Mets, signing in 1998 and reaching the big leagues in 2004.
+He spent a lot of time on the shuttle back and forth from the big league club, never establishing a firm grasp on a spot in the bullpen.
+At the end of the 2006 season, he was dealt to San Diego and gradually became the team's setup man, providing the bridge for Trevor Hoffman to come in and close the door.
+Bell ascended to the closer's throne when the Hall of Famer moved on to the Milwaukee Brewers in 2009.
+In the middle of his third season as the Padres' closer, Bell was claimed on waivers by the San Francisco Giants on August 24, 2011, with Giants closer Brian Wilson on the disabled list, but the two teams were not able to work out trade terms for the All-Star reliever and he finished the year in San Diego, picking up 43 saves.
+After the season, he became a free agent and signed a three-year deal with the Miami Marlins starting in 2012.

-In spite of his struggles the previous season, Heath Bell pitched for Team USA in the 2013 World Baseball Classic.
-He did well, picking up a crucial win in relief against Team Canada on March 10th, and then pitching a key scoreless inning against Puerto Rico in the game that eventually eliminated the United States form the tournament on March 15th.
+In spite of his struggles the previous season, Heath pitched for Team USA in the 2013 World Baseball Classic.
+He did well, picking up a crucial win in relief against Team Canada on March 10th, and then pitching a key scoreless inning against Puerto Rico in the game that eventually eliminated the United States from the tournament on March 15th.
 He did somewhat better with the D-Backs in 2013 than he had done in Miami the previous season, as he recorded 15 saves with a record of 5-2, 4.11 in 69 games.
-He had an excellent K/W ratio at 72/16 in 65 2/3 innings, but did give up 12 homers.
+He had an excellent K/BB ratio at 72/16 in 65 2/3 innings, but did give up 12 homers.
 Showing he still had some value, he was traded again after the season, moving to the Tampa Bay Rays on December 3rd in return for prospect Justin Choate.
+However, he went 1-1, 7.27 in 13 games for the Rays early in 2014 and was released on May 10th.
+He signed a minor league contract with the Baltimore Orioles a few days later.
+He did not make it back to the big leagues, making only 10 appearances with the Norfolk Tides before being released again on June 10th.
+The New York Yankees were next to give him a shot in the minors, with the Scranton/Wilkes-Barre RailRiders, but he put up a 7.50 ERA in 5 games and was released yet again on June 24th.
+After sitting out the remainder of the season, he signed a minor league deal with the Washington Nationals coupled with an invitation to spring training in 2015.
+When he was released on March 23rd, he announced his retirement.

 - 3-time NL All-Star (2009-2011)